VIII Summer School in Political Philosophy & Public Policy

 Contacts of the invited co-organizers:

-Jurgen De Wispelaere (University of Tampere)
+Jurgen De Wispelaere (Independent Social Research Foundation/University of Bath)

 James Hickson (University of York)